dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/README.md

 - Map each WLAN to its corresponding dynamic interface

 📌 *Purpose:* Provide secure wireless access while separating internal and guest users.

 ---

+### 📱 Task 4 – Add and Verify Wireless Client Connectivity

+- Add a wireless client to the network
+- Connect the client to one of the WLANs
+- Verify successful connectivity

+📌 *Purpose:* Confirm that the wireless configuration is working end-to-end.

+---